lehins/django-smartfields/README.rst

 a field depends on itself.
 At first it might sound useless, but, as it turns out, it is an amazing concept that helps in writing clear, concise and DRY code.

-Best way to descibe is on a simple example.
+Best way to describe is on a simple example.
 Let's say there is a field where you store a custom html page and you would like to have another field attached to the same model store the same page but with html tags stripped out, moreover you would like it to update whenever the first field changes it's value.
 A common way to handle that issue is to overwrite model's ``save`` method and put all the logic there, right?
 What if you could just give a field a function that does the stripping and everything else is taking care of?
 Wouldn't that be nice, huh?
 Well, that's one of many things this app let's you do.

 Another great example is django's ``ImageField`` that can update ``width_field`` and ``height_field`` whenever image is changed.
 This app uses similar concepts